Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 The difference between a social media manager and a community manager

-Social media managers are focused solely on social media efforts.
+Social media managers are focused solely on their social media marketing efforts.

 They tend to be in charge of mapping out a social strategy for each active channel and monitoring the results of organic campaigns and ads.